 Top-down, close-position 4-part harmony as described above for saxophones is also used for the brass section.
 The 4 trumpet parts are usually written first and then the 4 trombones often double the trumpet parts an octave lower or with variations of this technique.

-Open or spread voicings can go beyond the 4-part harmony used in traditional close-position writing.
-In spread vocings, the trombones and/or lower saxophones play basic chord tones (such as 1-3-7 or 1-7-3) and the trumpets and/or higher saxophones play remaining chord tones and, importantly, include tensions to give the voicing a richer sound.
-Here is an example of a spread voicing with an Ellington flavor on a C7 chord (from the bottom up): C, G, Bb, E, A, D#.
+Open or spread voicings can go beyond the 4-part harmony used in close-position writing.
+In spread vocings, the trombones and/or lower saxophones often play basic chord tones (such as 1-7-3) and the trumpets and/or higher saxophones play chord tones or tensions.
+Including tensions (natural or altered 9, 11, or 13) in a voicing gives a greater amount of richness to the ensemble sound.
 Spread voicings can use 5, 6, or 7-part harmony instead of being limited to 4-part.
-However, unison and octave doubling still occurs when 7-part harmony is used in concerted saxophone & brass passages.
+However, unison and octave doubling still occur when even 7-part harmony is used in concerted saxophone & brass passages.

 Given this perspective of harmonic doubling in big band music, I have an idea to offer to big bands: Try playing my mid-size ensemble scores with doubled players on a part.
 As I envision this approach, it can give a fresh sound to conventional big bands.